 The policy of this department is to make your college experience as pleasant as possible.
-However, if at any time you feel that you are being discriminated against, belittled, or not treated appropriately, please notify the instructor either anonymously or in-person immediately after class.
-It is not the intention of any of the faculty in this department to make your college experience an unpleasant one.
-Remember, the first step in the process is to inform the instructor so s/he can be made aware of the problem and take corrective action.
-If the problem continues to persist, please inform the chair of the department.
-The dean can then be notified if the problem continues to exist after a few days.
+However, if you feel that you are being discriminated against, belittled, or not treated appropriately, please notify the instructor anonymously or in person immediately after class.
+It is not the intention of any of the faculty in this department to make your college experience unpleasant.
+Remember, the first step in the process is to inform the instructor so s/he can be aware of the problem and take corrective action.
+If the problem persists, please inform the department chair.
+The dean can then be notified if the problem continues after a few days.
 A grievance can then be filed in the Office of Student Services if there has still been no change in the instructor's behavior.
-It should be noted that filing a grievance is a serious act and should NOT be done so just because you received a bad grade on an exam or in the course.
+It should be noted that filing a grievance is a profound act and should NOT be done just because you received a bad grade on an exam or in the course.
 Communication is an effective tool to solve problems and is rarely used enough.
-Most people are not deliberately trying to upset you, they are just not aware of your vantage point.
+Most people are not deliberately trying to upset you; they are just unaware of your vantage point.